docarray/docarray/docs/data_types/tensor/tensor.md

 ## Type coercion from NumPy to PyTorch

-!!! note
 If you pass a numpy array to a pytorch tensor field, the numpy array will be converted to a pytorch tensor.

 Example: